AdobeDocs/experience-platform.en/help/dashboards/widget-library.md

 >
 >Dashboard functionality is currently in beta and is not available to all users.
 The documentation and the functionality are subject to change.

 Within the Adobe Experience Platform user interface, you can view and interact with your organization's data using multiple dashboards.
 You can also update some of these dashboards by adding new widgets to your dashboard view.
-In addition to the standard widgets provided by Adobe, you have the ability to create custom widgets and share them throughout your organization.
+In addition to the standard widgets provided by Adobe, you can create custom widgets and share them throughout your organization.

 This guide provides step-by-step instructions for adding standard widgets and creating custom widgets to customize the information that is displayed within the [!UICONTROL Profiles] and [!UICONTROL Segments] dashboards in the Platform UI.